citusdata/citus_docs/reference/user_defined_functions.rst

 If a shard placement fails to be updated during a modification command or a DDL operation, then it gets marked as inactive.
 The master_copy_shard_placement function can then be called to repair an inactive shard placement using data from a healthy placement.

-To repair a shard, the function first drops the unhealthy shard placement and recreates it using the schema on the master.
+To repair a shard, the function first drops the unhealthy shard placement and recreates it using the schema on the coordinator.
 Once the shard placement is created, the function copies data from the healthy placement and updates the metadata to mark the new shard placement as healthy.
 This function ensures that the shard will be protected from any concurrent modifications during the repair.

 Arguments
 **********